jfredett/hazel/LOG.md

 term.
 I do want to investigate `alacritty` for this as well.
 Depending on how I go, the choice of protocol will be made.
 I like iTerm, I've been a longterm user, but the fact that `ghostty` is already well integrated with `nix` from the repo up is very appealing.

+# 8-JAN-2024

+## 1541 - ui

+I took some time to write a little Actor-adjacent (I don't think these _technically_ qualify as proper actors, but whatever) system for `Hazel` to use, it should be enough to separate out the communication logic from the chess logic, which I hope will make it easier to finally get it done.
+It also supports an open ended 'message' system.
+To implement a new message, a struct implements `MessageFor<W>` where `W` is, in theory, a `Witch` backend, but could be whatever if I want to create a new engine later.
+The `Witch` type is a little message reactor machine thing.
+It's somewhere between a genserver, SmallTalk object, Ruby class, and twisted nightmare that only the damned may dream of.

+I used to be a ruby guy, so I'll let you guess where I got the inspiration.

+In any case, the next step is to refactor the Driver to use this backend, and that means extracting out the stateful bits from the communicating bits.

+One other tidbit about the design is that the request and response types are separate.
+The response type is arbitrary because I explicitly _did not_ include a general way to get at a Witch's state object (which is also arbitrary) from the Handle that controls it.
+I don't want to make an assumption about how one should interact with their state, and very often returning a whole object would be silly anyway.
+Messages do not generally allow for direct response (although such a thing could be encoded in a message type easily to bypass the built in `write` mechanism), all output from the Actor is through the broadcast channel.
+It's assumed every client will want to recieve every message in lockstep.

+I don't intend to really have more than one or two of these at present, though I could see using this as a stepping stone towards multiple separate instances across multiple machines, all communicating.
+Ultimately my goal was to learn `tokio`, and I think I've got it to hand now.
+Reasoning about it is tricky for sure, but it honestly just reminds me of Haskell, it's just a matter of understanding how the laziness works and then chasing the compiler around until everything type and borrowchecks.

+It's a pretty nice system, I am interested to eventually investigate `tower` for this or another project, but time will tell.